willyeo2/Will-s-LMSC-261-Repository/:Assignment10:/WYeo_Assignment10 Documentation.md

                           + - - - - + - - - - +

 The first argument in the function sets the counter equal to zero, which is necessary because the functions themselves are iterated later in a loop.
-The second argument contains a print statement which prints "" in order to move the cursor to the next line.
+The second argument contains a print statement which prints a blank string in order to move the cursor to the next line.
 Next, the "if/else" statements in the function instruct the console to print the string "+ " if the index variable modulo 5 is equal to 0 and to print "- " if it is not.
 The second function, "print_vertical" is structured the same, except that the strings are "| " and " " printing this pattern:

                             |         |         |